-Ultrasonic thickness gauges are particularly useful for non-destructive measurement of wall thickness where access is only possible from one side of the test object, for example pipes or tanks.
-Most common engineering materials, such as metals, plastics and glass can be measured ultrasonically.
+An ultrasonic thickness gauge is particularly useful for non-destructive measuring of wall thickness where access is only possible from one side of the test object, for example pipes or tanks.
+Most common engineering materials, such as metals, plastics and glasses thickness measuring can be done ultrasonically.

-Ultrasonic Thickness Gauges work on a similar principle to sonar, except at far higher frequencies and speed.
+An ultrasonic thickness gauge works on a similar principle to sonar, except at far higher frequencies and speed.
 A transmitter sends a short pulse of ultrasound into the material.
 The pulse is reflected as an echo from the opposite surface of the material, returning to a receiver.
 The thickness gauge analyses the length of time the pulse takes to return in order to display the thickness.
+Non destructive testing equipment is an easy resolution for many scenarios, especially in industrial work.

 Many building, construction and manufacturing companies have regulations surrounding the appropriate thickness of materials; gauges are used to accurately measure and check material thickness is at an optimum and standardised level to keep costs low, whilst providing adequate protection and quality.